 After opponent has withdrawn, opposing side can (or must) make a pursuit.

-- 5.5.1 Pursuit can be obligatory or voluntary. - 5.5.2 Pursuit is obligatory if unit is more than 5 hexes from leader. - 5.5.3 Pursuit is voluntary if unit is within 5 hexes from leader and passes test on leader's influence according to below table.
+- 5.5.1 Pursuit can be obligatory or voluntary. - 5.5.2 Pursuit is voluntary if unit passes test on leader's influence according to below table.
+Otherwise pursuit is obligatory.

 PURSUIT